supplier audit inside china factory for execution risk evaluation

 Engineering misalignment

-Drawings are interpreted differently from execution
+Drawings are interpreted differently from real execution.

-These risks do not appear during audits.
+These risks rarely appear during audits.

 They appear when production begins.